uranian throne

 “I’ve found out something about you, Hyala.”

-This time, something in the timbre of that phrase got through to alert her.
+Something in the timbre of the Brain's voice got through to alert her.

 She nodded, and straightaway a volume of space in the midst of her lounge turned a cloudy grey.